Code-Institute-Submissions/VeRiDario-Sum-of-Colors_JanResub/README.md

 ### Validator Testing

-* HTML
-  -No errors were returned when passing through the official W3C validator.
-* CSS
-  -No errors were found when passing through the official (Jigsaw) validator.
 * Accesibility
   -I confirmed that thecolors and fonts chosen are easy to read and accesible by running it through lighthouse in devtools.